 Like the start of every day, my radio clicked on to the local news and I learned that two of my favorite restaurants would not be opening their dining rooms due to staffing shortages.
-Later, as I scrolled through my LinkedIn feed, it seemed that every other connection was looking to fill roles at their respective organizations.
+Later, as I scrolled through my LinkedIn feed, it seemed that every other was looking to fill roles at their respective organizations.
 I guess what the analysts and influencers are saying is true, ‘The Great Resignation’ is really happening.
 But why?
-Where are these people going?
+And where are these people going?
 Big companies, small companies, every size in between, and across all industries (Although the hospitality industry has been especially hard hit!).
 Everyone’s looking for people.

 The pandemic’s silver lining